With Pema Khandro

 Leader

-Pema Khandro is an internationally renowned teacher and scholar of Buddhist philosophy.
-Ordained in the Nyingma lineage, enthroned as a tulku, and trained as an academic, her teachings celebrate the dynamic coalescence of tradition and the modern context.
-She is the founder of Ngakpa International and its three projects: The Buddhist Studies Institute, Dakini Mountain and the Yogic Medicine Institute.
-In her work as a Buddhist teacher she is an authorized Lama and lineage holder of the Nyingma and Kagyu traditions and was enthroned to carry on the lineage of her predecessor, the first Pema Khandro, an early twentieth century…
+Tulku Pema Khandro, Ph.D is an internationally renowned teacher and scholar of Buddhist philosophy.
+She is the founder of Ngakpa International and its three projects, The Buddhist Studies Institute, Dakini Mountain, and the Yogic Medicine Institute.
+In her work as a Buddhist teacher, she is an authorized Lama and lineage holder of the Nyingma and Kagyu traditions and was enthroned to carry on the lineage of her predecessor, the first Pema Khandro, an early twentieth-century yogini from Eastern Tibet, whose primary practices were Dzogchen and Chod.
+Pema Khandro has led a vibrant worldwide community since 1999.
+Through the Buddhist Studies Institute, she…

 Learn more about Pema Khandro